willjhliang/notes/Machine Learning/Supervised Learning/👓 Perceptron.md

 ---

 If the data is not linearly separable, the simple perceptron will keep updating $w$, we can need to manually stop training.
 After stopping, there are variations in the way we get our final model.
 1. Voted perceptron: keep track of all intermediate models, predict the majority vote of running input $x$ through all models
 2. Averaged perceptron: final model is average of all intermediate models, essentially an approximation of voted perceptron that has much faster prediction times

+We can also apply the [[🍿 Kernel]] trick to the perceptron.
+Note that due to our update rule, our weights $w$ will always be a linear combination of $x$.
+Then, if we let $w = \alpha_jx_j$, we can replace all instances of $w^Tx$ with $\sum_{j=1}^n \alpha_j x_j^T x$ so that everything is in terms of inner products between inputs.
+Then, we replace $x_j^T x$ with $k(x_j, x)$ to achieve the kernelized perceptron.

 A nuanced variation is the Margin-Infused Relaxed Algorithm (MIRA), a type of passive-aggressive perceptron that which minimizes the hinge loss at each observation.
 It updates $w$ to be as close as possible to the old weights while setting hinge loss to $0$ (in case of misclassification or correct prediction within the margin); in other words, it makes the smallest change to $w$ for a correct prediction outside the margin.